Why Can't This Child Get to Class? Learn how ME/CFS keeps youth from attending school

 *Myalgic Encephalomyelitis / Chronic Fatigue Syndrome

-- State the estimated prevalence of ME/CFS in youth.
+- State the estimated prevalence of ME/CFS in youth

-- Describe ME/CFS symptoms and treatment options.
+- Describe the illness and treatment options

 - Describe the patient and family experience: impact of ME/CFS on education and quality of life for youth; families’ experiences of ME/CFS in schools and connections with providers.